meldissa/p5-scribblebox/README.md

 The database contains the following models, three of which are custom models - Review, Contact and Post.

-* Order
+__Order__:
 * Contains information about the order placed by the user, has a relationship with the OrderLineItem and UserProfile models.

-* OrderLineItem
+__OrderLineItem__:
 * Contains infromation about the an entry within an order, has a relationship with the Order and Product models.

-* Category
+__Category__:
 * Contains information on different product categories, feeds the category infromation to the Product mdoel.

-* Product
+__Product__:
 * Contains information about the product, obtains category information from the Category model via ForeignKey.

-* UserProfile
+__UserProfile__:
 * Contains information about the user, has a one to one relationship with the User model.

-* User
+__User__:
 * Contains information about the user, this is a Django built-in model.

-* Review
+__Review__:
 * Contains information about reviews submitted by the user, has a relationship with the Product model.

-* Contact
+__Contact__:
 * Contains information about form submitted by a site visitor, has no external relationships with other models.

-* Post
+__Post__:
 * Contains information about posts submitted by admin, has a relationship with the User model.

 ## Features <a name="features"></a>